AndrePassaes/Voxy_challenge/README.md

 *SOLUTION PRESENTATION*

-I have created a simple web appliction using Python language and Flask Framework, `render_template`, and `request` libraries.
-The frontend was created with html.
-There is room for improvement with JavaScript and CSS in the frontend.
+I have created a simple web application using Python language and Flask Framework, `render_template`, and `request` libraries.
+The front end was developed with HTML.
+There is room for improvement with JavaScript and CSS in the front end.

-`Flask` - A Python Framework known to be light and easy, excellent for small applications.
+`Flask` - A Python Framework is known to be light and easy, excellent for small applications.
-`render_template`- A Flask built-in functionallity from `Jinja2` template engine to automatically render `html`templates.
+`render_template`- A Flask built-in functionality from the `Jinja2` template engine to automatically render `html`templates.

 `request` - Flask built-in library to handle HTTP requests.

-`html` template: The `index.html` template is used to create the user interface.
-There is room to improve the UX improving the html template implementing CSS to the code.
+`html` template: The `index.html` template creates the user interface.
+There is room to improve the UX by improving the HTML template and implementing CSS in the code.

-`Error Handling` - The code includes error handling to display error if the user submits the text field empty.
-Implemented to prevent unexpected behavior.
+`Error Handling` - The code includes error handling to display an error if the user submits the text field empty.
+It was implemented to prevent unexpected behavior.

-# Voxy_challenge